JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 I said this last year, and I’m saying it again this year.
 I’m going to read more books!

 I read a few books last year, but not as many as I had hoped.
 So next year, I want to improve that.
+I'm getting a few books for Christmas to get me back into reading.

 ## Exercise more(?)

 I want to improve my fitness and I’m hoping next year, I can find the time to exercise more.
 Maybe I’ll get an exercise bike of some kind and work in it multiple times a week.
+I'm hoping this also improves my mental health.

 ## Start a podcast(?)